Understand your company's position and learn more about the options available

 The provision of privately-owned student accommodation is set to overtake that provided by universities, if current growth rates continue.
 This sector has experienced strong development over recent years, both in terms of new investments, and also reinvesting in existing property assets.

-Unfortunately, there are always going to be casualties in such a fast-growing market, whether due to financial mis-management, or in this case simply to a sudden loss of reputation on social media.
+Unfortunately, there are always going to be casualties in such a fast-growing market, whether due to financial mis-management, or a sudden loss of reputation, or general fall in demand.

 The Housing Act 2004 sets out statutory codes of practice for the privately-owned student accommodation sector.
 Unipol, the codes administrator, operates a formal process of audit and accreditation, as well as a complaints procedure for students.